kubernetes/enhancements/keps/sig-network/20200204-NetworkPolicy-verification-rearchitecture.md

 Conceptually we have 5 concrete changes that we are proposing:

 1. Introduce a simple "DSL" (in golang) for defining network policy's and reachability matrices.
   - Currently, the word `DSL` might be a misnomer, but has taken hold.
-Specifically, we are using a Builder API to concsiely define NetworkPolicies in a declarative way.
+Specifically, we are using a Builder API to concsiely define NetworkPolicies concisely.
   - The DSL examples are later in this document, for example:
-    - DFL for defining test expectations:
+    - DSL for defining test expectations:
     ```
 	reachability := NewReachability(allPods, true).ExpectAllIngress(Pod("x/a"), false).Expect(Pod("x/a"), Pod("x/a"), true)
     ```